-When you rotate and torque the large lower body muscles in your legs along with the weight transfer to your trailing leg, power is generated for the swing.
+The lower body turn is essential for generating torque during the golf swing.
+When you effectively rotate and engage the large lower body muscles in your legs, along with transferring weight to your trailing leg, you create significant power for your swing.

-A proper lower body turn helps maintain balance throughout the golf swing, improving shot accuracy and consistency.
+Establishing balance is another crucial aspect of golf fundamentals.
+A proper lower body turn aids in maintaining balance throughout the golf swing, which in turn improves shot accuracy and consistency.

 Hips

-The hips rotate away from the ball, creating a shift in weight to the instep and back of the trail foot aligned with the ankle.
+In golf fundamentals, the hips play a crucial role in the golf swing mechanics.
+As the hips rotate away from the ball, they create a shift in weight to the instep and back of the trail foot, which should remain aligned with the ankle.

 Check